Radix-Obsidian/Shepherd-Insight/README.md

 We believe every great product starts with understanding your user deeply.
 ShepLight combines AI-powered research, UX methodology, and actionable frameworks to guide founders through the critical early stages of product development.

+### Who We Serve

+- **Women in tech** who are tired of being overlooked by generic ideation tools and want research-led clarity.
+- **Non-technical founders** who need a coach that translates vision into an actionable product brief.

 ### The Problem We Solve

 > "I have a great idea, but I don't know where to start."